p-Chip/app-policy/docs/imp-link-privacy-policy.md

 ---

-## 6. Third-Party Links
+## 6. Children’s Privacy

-The App may include links to third-party websites.
-We are not responsible for the privacy practices of these websites and encourage you to review their privacy policies.
+The App is intended for business and industrial use and is **not designed for children**.
+We do not knowingly collect personal information from children under 18.
+If we become aware that such information has been collected, we will take steps to delete it.

 ---

-## 7. Children’s Privacy

-The App is not intended for use by children under the age of 18.
-We do not knowingly collect personal information from children.

----

-## 8. Changes to This Privacy Policy
+## 7. Changes to This Privacy Policy

 We may update this Privacy Policy from time to time.
 We will notify you of changes by updating the “Effective Date” at the top of this policy.
 We encourage you to review this Privacy Policy periodically.

 ---

-## 9. Contact Us
+## 8. Contact Us

 If you have questions or concerns about this Privacy Policy or your data, please contact us: